vorSherer/code-301-prework/README.md

 ## Install Node

-*Note* If you get an error while installing these packages such as "try again as root/administrator", you may need to use the `sudo` command to get administrator access.
+*Note*: If you get an error while installing these packages such as "try again as root/administrator", you may need to use the `sudo` command to get administrator access.
 For example `sudo apt-get install nodejs`.

 #### Linux instructions

-  To install Node, open your Terminal, and copy and paste the following line, then hit Enter:
+  To install Node, open your Terminal and copy and paste the following line, then hit Enter:

   `sudo apt-get install nodejs`